unzerdev/magento2/README.md

 This extension requires PHP 7.1, PHP 7.2, PHP 7.3 or PHP 7.4.
 It also depends on the unzerdev/php-sdk, which will be installed along with the plugin.

-Please refer to the additional requirements listed under https://docs.unzer.com/docs/system-requirements (et seq.).
+Please refer to the additional requirements listed under [System Requirement](https://docs.unzer.com/server-side-integration/php-sdk-integration/php-installation/#system-requirements) (et seq.).

 ## LICENSE
 Copyright (C) 2021 - today Unzer GmbH